 But, going back the the HBR study cited at the beginning of this post, 74% of sales teams can’t meet this goal.
 The result for those teams is that leads evaporate and meetings get delayed or never scheduled, resulting in a dramatic decrease of pipeline and revenue.

 There are a few things any B2B demand generation team can do to increase their lead conversion and pipeline metrics, both centered on they key metric that matters: speed.

-Almost all B2B organizations have a function called a sales-development representative, whose job function is to respond to qualified inbound leads.
+Almost all B2B organizations have a function called a sales-development representative, whose job function is to manage all qualified inbound lead responses.

 Shahan Parshad, the VP of Sales Development at Salesforce preaches to his team the importance of speed, and the term “speed to lead” is part of the DNA of his organization.
 Shahan even presents what he calls “the fundamental theorem of SDRs” where he explains how speed to respond, speed to engagement, and speed to meeting are the 3 most important elements required to maximize pipeline

-What’s even better than 5-minute response time?
-How about zero minute response time.
+So, wondering how to get quick lead response?
+Five minutes is a great goal, but how about zero minute response time?
 Conversational marketing is a next generation marketing technology and the concept is simple.
 Instead of making your prospects fill out forms, start having conversations in real-time with your qualified buyers, over chat, voice and screen sharing, right on your website.
 And if making changes to your demand gen process seems like a daunting task, it doesn’t have to be.
 Your sales team will be fighting to have these conversations because they know instant meetings result in conversions.